dopry/electron-maker-velopack/README.md

 The path to an icon file for the installer, to pass to the `--icon` argument of `vpk`.

-This defaults to the icon specific in the packager configuration, if any.
+This defaults to the icon specified in the packager configuration, if any.

 ### noInstaller